Twists & Turns

 A curved stairlift is an ideal solution for, a staircase with twists and turns, quarter or half-landings, winder (fan) steps or where there is restricted access in the hallway or on the landing.
 We can even provide a stairlift for a spiral staircase.
 View our stairlift staircase layout examples below to see just a few of the possible curved stairlift options.

 A curved stairlift can usually be fitted either side of your staircase and is secured in place by fixing the stairlift rail to the tread of the stairs.
 The self-levelling chair ensures you have a safe and comfortable ride between floors.
-Adaptmyhome work with closely with a number of stairlift manufacturers, so we are able to match the right stairlift to you and your home.
+Adaptmyhome work with closely with a number of stairlift manufacturers, so we are able to match the right stairlift to you and your home, you can choose from a ranged of curved model stairlifts that come with many different functionalities, such as a high powered swivel seat, half landing, modular rail and remote control options.

 Would you like a free consultation?